AutoGen

 Pros

-• + Native support for sandboxed code execution using Docker, allowing agents to safely write and run their own scripts.
+• + Built-in sandboxed code execution using Docker, allowing agents to safely write, run, and debug code.

 Cons